-Dr. Heidi Tworek is Assistant Professor of International History at the University of British Columbia, where she is also a member of the Science and Technology Studies program, the Language Science Initiative, and the Institute for European Studies.
+Dr. Heidi Tworek is Associate Professor of International History at the University of British Columbia, where she is also a member of the Science and Technology Studies program, the Language Science Initiative, and the Institute for European Studies.
 She is a visiting fellow at the Joint Center for History and Economics at Harvard University as well as a non-resident fellow at the German Marshall Fund of the United States.

 Heidi’s work focuses on media, international organizations, and transatlantic relations.
 She has published over a dozen academic articles in venues including Journal of Global History and Journal of Policy History.
 Her current book project examines how Germans tried to control world communications in the first half of the twentieth century.
 She is also co-editor of two volumes that will appear in 2018, one on international organizations and the media, the other on the makers of global business.
 She manages the United Nations History Project website, the leading scholarly website on the history of international organizations.
 Her further research interests include contemporary media and communications, German and transatlantic politics, the digital economy, the history of technology, legal history, the history of health, and higher education.
 Her writing has been published in English and German in venues including Foreign Affairs, The Atlantic, Politico, War on the Rocks, Wired, Nieman Journalism Lab, Frankfurter Allgemeine Zeitung, Der Tagesspiegel, ZEIT, Internationale Politik, and The Conversation.
 Heidi has also appeared on the BBC, CBC, and NPR.